How to Negotiate Salary from Contract to Full Time

 DoNotPay Can Help You With Salary Negotiations and Much More

 Many people are uncomfortable with discussing their salary for several reasons.
 Unfortunately, these people often miss out on the benefits or money they deserve because they don't know how to broach the subject.
 DoNotPay can provide the information and tools you need to tackle issues such as

 - How to ask for a raise by email

 - How to negotiate your salary over the phone

 - How often you should get a raise

 - Negotiating your salary by email,

 However, our services don't stop at salary negotiations.
-DoNotPay is the world's first robot lawyer.
+DoNotPay is the world's first AI Consumer Champion.
 Our app is designed to help you resolve virtually any legal or financial issue.
 We can take the hassle out of situations like

 - Canceling any subscription or service